 By removing towels from the process, body dryers eliminate a major source of bacterial accumulation and cross-contamination.

-Solutions like Airozoom are designed to meet the demands of environments where hygiene is critical, offering consistent and controlled drying performance.
+Solutions like Airozoom are designed to meet the demands of environments where cleanliness standards are critical, offering consistent and controlled drying performance.

 Touchless drying offers: